Agents & Sessions

 F --> G[Transmit Safe Payload to LLM]

 As your conversation grows, Tandem employs a strict sliding window: it gracefully truncates older turns, replacing them with a static placeholder marking the omission.
-Instead of forcing the LLM to re-read summarized rules repetitively, the engine actively relies on the background Memory service to fetch critical long-term facts on the fly using Semantic RAG.
-This guarantees a safe, stable context boundary for days-long sessions.
+Instead of forcing the LLM to re-read everything repetitively, the engine keeps the active payload bounded and relies on retrieval memory for reusable facts.
+This keeps the context boundary stable without turning memory into a garbage dump.

 The Loop